-- REPAYMENT: Stafford Loan repayment begins six months after the student graduates or ceases to be enrolled at least half-time.
-There will be several repayment plan options available to you.
+- REPAYMENT: Loan repayment begins six months after the student graduates or ceases to be enrolled at least half-time.
+There are several repayment plan options available to you.

 - AGGREGATE LIMIT: Graduate student lifetime limit for the direct loan program is $138,500.

 All students borrowing a Direct Loan program must sign a Master Promissory Note (MPN) through the Direct Loan program, and complete entrance counseling.
 These steps are required once during your time at Gonzaga.
 The MPN and entrance counseling can be completed online at www.StudentLoans.gov.
 You will need your FAFSA PIN to log into the site.

 Students leaving Gonzaga will be required to complete Exit Counseling on the loans they receive while attending Gonzaga.
 This can be done online at www.NSLDS.ed.gov.

 The Federal Graduate PLUS Loan Program allows graduate students to borrow long-term, low-interest funds to help meet education expenses.
 Students must show an absence of negative credit history to qualify for this loan.
 The maximum PLUS loan amount is calculated by subtracting the total aid awarded to the student from the cost of attendance.
 To request the PLUS loan, please visit www.StudentLoans.gov.